godaddy-wordpress/woocommerce-extra-product-sorting-options/readme.txt

 = Adding Sorting Options =
 When you create a customized sorting order, you lose the ability to sort products alphabetically.
 This plugin gives you the ability to add new sorting options to list products by title A to Z or in reverse order (Z to A).

 Want to show items with the highest stock first?
 You can enable sorting by availability, which will enable sorting from high stock to low stock (See FAQ for more details).
-You can also show featured items first in your catalog.
+You can also sort by the number of product reviews.

 You can add the option to sort items by sale status - there's a sorting option to show "On Sale" items first in the shop catalog.
 Please note that only simple products can be sorted by sale status, and variable products will display mixed with non-sale products.